fnproject/tutorials/grafana/README.md

 Deploy one or more functions as required.
 See the [front page](/README.md) or any of the other examples for instructions.

-## What is Prometheus?

-[Prometheus](https://prometheus.io/) is an open-source systems monitoring system.
-Essentially it’s a server process which scrapes metrics data from one or more Fn servers and makes it available via a powerful query API.

-Whilst the Prometheus server has its own web interface, which can be used to display tables and graphs of metrics data, it is usually used in conjunction with a separate tool such as [Grafana](https://grafana.com/) that displays multiple metrics and can be used to generate alerts.

 ## What metrics does Fn provide?

 Currently Fn provides three sets of metrics.
 We’ll see all three sets of metrics in action later.